Cwalsh888/ccjs-app/README.md

 - [ ] Update the navicon.

 - [ ] Map ShiftCard components into Homepage and add a key.
+- Update todaysData to be an array with each shift holding their respective variables.

 - [ ] Add error checking into my data calls.

-- [ ] Try to DRY the Motion Div container.

-- [ ] Clean up the TODO
+- [ ] Clean up the TODO.
+- Backend update on Historical call.

 ## Recently Done

-- [x] Try to add some padding to table if I can.
-7/6/23

 - [x] Add a loading spinner OR skeleton while pages loading.
 7/6/23

 - [x] Look into caching data.
-7/5/23

-- [x] Add padding to sides of main Shift Cards.
 7/5/23

 - [x] Historical page needs to properly handle user manipulating search query.
 7/3/23